-Latest Update: June 9, 2023
+Latest Update: June 14, 2023

 Note: This is a provisional metadata document; it has not been authenticated as of its download date.
-Contents of this document are subject to change throughout the QAQC process and it should not be considered a final record of data documentation until that process is complete.
+Contents of this document are subject to change throughout the QAQC process, and it should not be considered a final record of data documentation until that process is complete.
 Contact the CDMO (cdmosupport@baruch.sc.edu) or reserve with any additional questions.

 I. Data Set and Research Descriptors